dk9480/DK9480/README.md

 ## 🧭 My Journey

-- Began with web development fundamentals and gradually moved into backend engineering and AI systems
+- Started by crafting web interfaces, then moved deeper into backend engineering and AI systems that power real applications.
-- Interested in how systems behave under real-world conditions, such as APIs under load and noisy NLP pipelines
+- Fascinated by system behavior at scale — API performance under load, data consistency, and NLP pipelines in imperfect environments.
-- Learn by building complete systems, refining designs, and iterating based on practical limitations
+-  My approach is simple: build, break, learn, and rebuild until the system works the way it should in the real world.

 ---